-Sometimes known as selective eating disorder, ARFID (Avoidant/Restrictive Food Intake Disorder is a psychiatric disorder that can result in nutritional imbalance or even malnutrition in extreme cases.
+Sometimes known as selective eating disorder, ARFID (Avoidant/Restrictive Food Intake Disorder) is a psychiatric disorder that can result in nutritional imbalance or even malnutrition in extreme cases.
 It’s characterized by the refusal to eat any but a few types of food.
 These “fear foods” cause a person great distress, and can be impactful on their psychosocial functions as well as negatively affecting their health.
 It often starts in childhood, but unlike picky eating, so common in children, ARFID continues well past adolescence and into adulthood.

-ARFID is much more than simple “picky eating”, however.
+ARFID is much more than simple “picky eating,” however.
 Many small children are picky eaters – who hasn’t tried to explain to a small child that, say, broccoli is delicious and has been met with a blanket refusal to even try it?
 Even past a young age, most people have foods they don’t like.
 However, adults who compulsively avoid eating all but a very few types of food may need ARFID treatment to overcome the disorder and restore a proper nutritional balance.
 Treatment can also aid in the psychosocial difficulties ARFID brings about.

-- A diagnosis of ARFID must not be related to cultural values or lack of access to different kinds of food – for example, if a Jewish person will not eat pork or a person is in a food desert and can’t get a certain kind of vegetable, they do not necessarily have SED
+- A diagnosis of ARFID must not be related to cultural values or lack of access to different kinds of food – for example, if a Jewish person will not eat pork or a person is in a food desert and can’t get a certain kind of vegetable, they do not necessarily have ARFID.

 - A diagnosis of selective eating disorder cannot be explainable by another medical condition or mental illness.

 Instead, ARFID is often triggered by a negative experience with the “fear food”.
 As a child, they may have choked, gotten sick, or simply eaten a bad example of the food that turned them away from eating it again in the future.
-Of course, this sounds reasoning, but when it becomes a compulsion to avoid that food, and similar ones), it can become problematic.
+Of course, this sounds reasonable, but when it becomes a compulsion to avoid that food, and similar ones, it can become problematic.
 Therefore, parents should keep an eye out if their young child is especially picky or becomes agitated by the mere presence of a kind of food.

 How to Tell ARFID Apart from Picky Eating

 Amateur diagnoses of any kind of mental health disorder are always a bad idea.
-It’s just too easy to lean too far in one direction or another – thinking that the picky eating is proof that there is a serious eating disorder, or conversely imaging that ARFID can be dismissed as a simple “normal” part of childhood.
+It’s just too easy to lean too far in one direction or another – thinking that the picky eating is proof that there is a serious eating disorder, or conversely imagining that ARFID can be dismissed as a simple “normal” part of childhood.
 However, certain behavioral signs can help loved ones decide whether to seek out professional help.

-Courtesy of our partners at Walden Behavioral Care, here are some of the things to look out for:
+Here are some of the things to look out for:

 - Sensitivity to Sensory Input – For ARFID sufferers, the smell, taste, texture, or appearance of the food does more than make them dislike it.
 These sensory aspects will make them distressed or unable to tolerate their presence.
-This makes eating anything in the same vicinity as the fear food” close to impossible.
+This makes eating anything in the same vicinity as the “fear food” feel close to impossible.

-- Sudden Weight Loss or Significant Weight Loss Over Time – Especially for children and adolescents, this is a telling sign that that something is wrong – after all children grow and increase weight naturally.
+- Sudden Weight Loss or Significant Weight Loss Over Time – Especially for children and adolescents, this is a telling sign that something is wrong – after all, children grow and increase weight naturally.
 But in adults as well as children, a sudden drop in body weight or a significant long-term reduction in weight can be a sign of illness.
 If they are refusing to eat certain foods, the weight loss may correspond.

 - Showing No Interest in Food or Eating – This may be tied to the sensitivity mentioned above – if the mere presence of a “fear food” can turn a person away from a meal, they may simply lose interest in eating at all.
 As children, they may not have any favorite foods or treats they enjoy.
-For adults, they might not want to talk about food, or show any interest in planning meals or going to restaurants.
+For adults, they might not want to talk about food or show any interest in planning meals or going to restaurants.

 - Psychosocial Disturbances – Sounds complicated, yes?
 This is just another way of saying that a person’s mental health condition is interfering with their life.
 ARFID can cause so much anxiety and distress that the person cannot cope with everyday social situations like sharing a meal or being around people eating their fear food.
-IT can greatly impact their ability to function in school or at work, and damage relationships and self-esteem.
+It can greatly impact their ability to function in school or at work and damage relationships and self esteem.

 - Extreme changes in diet – Unlike someone who undergoes a weight-loss program that changes the amounts and types of food they eat, ARFID sufferers might suddenly and drastically change their eating patterns.
 One example is a person who is afraid of choking due to ARFID and suddenly deciding to go on an all-liquid diet.
-Another example would be a person deciding to cut out all meats after having a piece of undercooked chicken.
+Another example would be a person deciding to cut out all meat after having a piece of undercooked chicken.
 These changes can become more drastic and pronounced as ARFID progresses.